-Can I Exceed The Speed Limit When Passing A Slower Vehicle?
+Can I Exceed The Speed Limit To Pass A Slower Vehicle?

 I recently received a question on this subject and thought it was worth a blog post.
 The driver had been cited for speeding due to driving faster than the posted speed limit while he was passing another vehicle.
 He explained that he was under the impression that the law "allotted" drivers 15 mph over the speed limit while passing.
 On a basic level he was correct, however, the circumstances in which you can drive 15 mph over the speed limit are much more complex than people realize.

 "Subject to all other applicable motor vehicles laws, a driver of a passenger car, motorcycle or pickup truck, not towing any other vehicle, may exceed the posted speed limit by up to fifteen (15) miles per hour while passing another vehicle traveling at less than the posted speed limit, in order to safely pass the vehicle.
 The overtaking vehicle shall return to the right-hand lane and reduce speed to the posted speed limit as soon as practicable.
 This paragraph shall be applicable only to passing on the left upon roadways divided into two (2) lanes providing only one (1) lane of traffic in each direction and where the posted speed limit is fifty-five (55) miles per hour or greater.
 This paragraph shall not be applicable in construction zones."